ent-tbm/entgvsd1/sphinx/source/building.rst

 * (Optional) `Python <https://www.python.org>`_ version 3.5 or later

 There are a variety of ways these prerequisites can be installed.
+For example, they may be installed by hand.
 Some suggestions are provided below; assuming you have already required the required Fortran and C compilers.

 Spack
 `````

 The easiest way to install these prerequisites is with `Spack
 <https://spack.io>`_ (Linux or MacOS), using a pre-configured Spack Environment.
+For example:

 .. code-block:: bash